Riyas-Noushad/C3-Partner-Portal/docs/Welcome-View.md

 * After loggedin you are able to see the menu items and you can perform various actions in the Portal.

   <img src="/images/Logged-in-view.png">

+ * You can change the logo with your company logo